0x41gawor/pdmgr/minikube-dev-env.md

 **6. Install Go**

-We will use Go and Kubebuilder to develop k8s operators.
-Nonetheless this tutorial does not cover isntallation of kubebuilder it is better to do it right before the process of development.
+We will use Go and Kubebuilder for developing k8s operators.
+Nonetheless, this tutorial does not cover the installation of Kubebuilder, as it is advisable to install it just before starting the development process.

 **Small remark**

-One small remark before going further.
-This document will be kept as simple and concise as it can get.
-Due to this reason most of the setup steps are refering and delegating to external pages.
-This has twofold purpose.
-First, to omit redundancy, second to keep in mind that specifics of some instructions can change in time.
-It is better to delegate the reader to the official pages and this document just guides him through the choice and configuration of tools.
+Before proceeding, it's important to note that this document aims to be as simple and concise as possible.
+Therefore, most of the setup steps refer to and direct readers to external pages.
+This serves a dual purpose: firstly, to avoid redundancy, and secondly, to acknowledge that the specifics of some instructions may change over time.
+It's preferable to guide the reader to official pages, with this document serving as a roadmap for tool selection and configuration.

 ## 1 Install Oracle VM VirtualBox